xJonathanLEI/starknet-rs/README.md

 - [ ] Signer for using [IAccount](https://github.com/OpenZeppelin/cairo-contracts/blob/main/contracts/IAccount.cairo) account contracts
 - [ ] Strongly-typed smart contract binding code generation from ABI

+## Crates

+This workspace contains the following crates:

+- `starknet`: Re-export of other sub-crates (recommended)
+- `starknet-core`: Core data structures for interacting with StarkNet
+- `starknet-providers`: Abstraction and implementation of clients for interacting with StarkNet nodes and sequencers
+- `starknet-contract`: Types for deploying and interacting with StarkNet smart contracts
+- `starknet-crypto`: **Low-level** cryptography utilities for StarkNet

 ## Example

 ### Get the latest block from `alpha-goerli` testnet